Top 10 Golf Courses on the Costa del Sol (Where to Golf in Spain)

 How Much Is Golf Membership in Spain?

-The cost of golf membership in Spain varies widely depending on the club.
-Local clubs can charge between €1,000 and €3,000 per year for membership, while exclusive clubs such as Valderrama may require significantly higher fees and have long waiting lists.
+The cost of a golf membership in Spain varies by club.
+Local clubs may charge €1,000 to €3,000 per year.
+Exclusive clubs, such as Valderrama, may charge much more.
+They may also have long waiting lists.

 How Many Golf Courses Are There in Spain?